m-walas/HomeAIVision/documentation/troubleshooting.md

 **Solution**:

-- **Add a Camera**: Ensure that at least one camera has been added to the integration.
+- Add a Camera: Ensure that at least one camera has been added to the integration.
-- **Configuration Check**: Verify that the camera was added successfully and is present in the `store.py` data.
+- Configuration Check: Verify that the camera was added successfully and is present in the integration's data store.
-- **Integration Status**: Ensure that the HomeAIVision integration is properly installed and loaded in Home Assistant.
+- Integration Status: Ensure that the HomeAIVision integration is properly installed and loaded in Home Assistant.

 ## 6. Notifications Not Received